webxdc/website/src-docs/spec/messenger.md

 - MUST support `window.navigator.language`

-- MUST support `window.location.href` but you can not specify or assume anything about the scheme or domain part of the url.
+- MUST support `window.location.href` but you can not specify or assume anything about the protocol scheme or domain part of the url.

 - MUST support HTML links such as `<a href="localfile.html">`